Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: A Meta-Algorithm for Subset Feedback Vertex Set

-\item $X_{\vc}^{\comp{S}}$ (resp. $Y_{\vc}^{\comp{S}}$) contains the representatives of the blocks in $\cc(X\setminus S)\cap \VC$ (resp. $\cP_Y\cap \VC$) w.r.t. the 2-neighbor equivalence relation over $V_x$ (resp. $\comp{V_x}$).
+\item $\cX_{\vc}^{\comp{S}}$ (resp. $\cY_{\vc}^{\comp{S}}$) contains the representatives of the blocks in $\cc(X\setminus S)\cap \VC$ (resp. $\cP_Y\cap \VC$) w.r.t. the 2-neighbor equivalence relation over $V_x$ (resp. $\comp{V_x}$).

-\item $X_{\comp{\vc}}$ is the representative of $X\setminus V(\VC)$ (the set of vertices which do not belong to the vertex cover) w.r.t. the 1-neighbor equivalence over $V_x$. \end{itemize} Because the neighborhoods of the blocks in $\VC$ are pairwise distinct in $G[X,Y]_{\downarrow \cc(X\setminus S)\cup\cP_Y}$ (Property (3) of Lemma \ref{lem:equiStreeScontrac}), there is a one to one correspondence between the representatives in $X_{\vc}^{\comp{S}}\cup X_{\vc}^{S}\cup Y_{\vc}^{\comp{S}}\cup Y_{\vc}^{S}$ and the blocks in $\VC$.
+\item $\cX_{\comp{\vc}}$ is the representative of $X\setminus V(\VC)$ (the set of vertices which do not belong to the vertex cover) w.r.t. the 1-neighbor equivalence over $V_x$. \end{itemize} Because the neighborhoods of the blocks in $\VC$ are pairwise distinct in $G[X,Y]_{\downarrow \cc(X\setminus S)\cup\cP_Y}$ (Property (3) of Lemma \ref{lem:equiStreeScontrac}), there is a one to one correspondence between the representatives in $\cX_{\vc}^{\comp{S}}\cup \cX_{\vc}^{S}\cup \cY_{\vc}^{\comp{S}}\cup \cY_{\vc}^{S}$ and the blocks in $\VC$.

-While $X_{\vc}^{\comp{S}}, X_{\vc}^{S},Y_{\vc}^{\comp{S}},Y_{\vc}^{S}$ describe $\VC$, the representative set $X_{\comp{\vc}}$ describes the neighborhood of the blocks of $X_{\downarrow \cc(X\setminus S)}$ which are not in $\VC$.
-The purpose of $X_{\comp{\vc}}$ is to make sure that, for every partial solution $X$ and complement solution $(Y,\cP_Y)$ associated with $i$, the set $\VC$ described by $X_{\vc}^{\comp{S}}, X_{\vc}^{S},Y_{\vc}^{\comp{S}},Y_{\vc}^{S}$ is a vertex cover of $G[X,Y]_{\downarrow \cc(X\setminus S)\cup \cP_Y}$.
-For doing so, it is sufficient to require that $Y\setminus V(\VC)$ has no neighbor in $X_{\comp{\vc}}$ for every complement solution $(Y,\cP_Y)$ associated with $i$.
+While $\cX_{\vc}^{\comp{S}}, \cX_{\vc}^{S},\cY_{\vc}^{\comp{S}},\cY_{\vc}^{S}$ describe $\VC$, the representative set $\cX_{\comp{\vc}}$ describes the neighborhood of the blocks of $X_{\downarrow \cc(X\setminus S)}$ which are not in $\VC$.
+The purpose of $\cX_{\comp{\vc}}$ is to make sure that, for every partial solution $X$ and complement solution $(Y,\cP_Y)$ associated with $i$, the set $\VC$ described by $\cX_{\vc}^{\comp{S}}, \cX_{\vc}^{S},\cY_{\vc}^{\comp{S}},\cY_{\vc}^{S}$ is a vertex cover of $G[X,Y]_{\downarrow \cc(X\setminus S)\cup \cP_Y}$.
+For doing so, it is sufficient to require that $Y\setminus V(\VC)$ has no neighbor in $\cX_{\comp{\vc}}$ for every complement solution $(Y,\cP_Y)$ associated with $i$.

-Observe that the sets $X_{\vc}^{\comp{S}}$ and $Y_{\vc}^{\comp{S}}$ contain representatives for the $2$-neighbor equivalence.
+Observe that the sets $\cX_{\vc}^{\comp{S}}$ and $\cY_{\vc}^{\comp{S}}$ contain representatives for the $2$-neighbor equivalence.
 We need the 2-neighbor equivalence to control the $S$-cycles which might disappear after vertex contractions.
-To prevent this situation, we require, for example, that every vertex in $X\cap S$ has at most one neighbor in $\comp{R}$ for each $\comp{R}\in Y_{\vc}^{\comp{S}}$.
-Thanks to the 2-neighbor equivalence, a vertex $v$ in $X\cap S$ has at most one neighbor in $\comp{R}\in Y_{\vc}^{\comp{S}}$ if and only if $v$ has at most one neighbor in the block of $\cP_Y$ associated with $\comp{R}$ (see Fact~\ref{fact:2neighborequivalence}).
+To prevent this situation, we require, for example, that every vertex in $X\cap S$ has at most one neighbor in $\comp{R}$ for each $\comp{R}\in \cY_{\vc}^{\comp{S}}$.
+Thanks to the 2-neighbor equivalence, a vertex $v$ in $X\cap S$ has at most one neighbor in $\comp{R}\in \cY_{\vc}^{\comp{S}}$ if and only if $v$ has at most one neighbor in the block of $\cP_Y$ associated with $\comp{R}$.
+This property of the 2-neighbor equivalence is captured by the following fact.